-The power sector's increase in relevance in the Project Bond market in Latin America has been fueled by reforms in the energy sector allowing private investment into market segments previously restricted to public investment (e.g. Mexico's Energy Sector Reform).
-Targeted policies with an emphasis in climate change mitigation have also helped channel private investment in renewables through power purchase agreement ("PPA") auction programs across the region.
+The power sector's increase in relevance in the Project Bond market in Latin America has been fueled by reforms in the energy sector promoting private investment into market segments previously restricted to public investment and an increased emphasis on the deployment of renewables into the region's grids, anchored in climate change mitigation plans and targeted sustainability policies.
+In particular, private investment has been meaningfully attracted to select Latin American countries through power purchase agreement ("PPA") auction programs for renewables across the region.